Hardware-efficient quantum phase estimation via local control: Considerations for the Rydberg Hamiltonian

 \section{Considerations for the Rydberg Hamiltonian}

-For initial computational basis states and Ising-type models, which can be split into a classical and a quantum part $H = H_c + H_q$, with $H_q\propto\sum_i \sigma_i^x$.
-Then, the initial state is an eigenstate of $H_c$, and at a first-order Trotter decomposition, the ITE gate only yields a global prefactor $\exp(-\zeta_c\tau)$:
+We consider Ising-type models, which can be split into a classical and a quantum part $H = H_c + H_q$, with $H_q\propto\sum_i \sigma_i^x$.
+Then, a classical initial state is an eigenstate of $H_c$, and at a first-order Trotter decomposition, the ITE gate only yields a global prefactor $\exp(-\zeta_c\tau)$:

 This simplification applies, in particular, to the many-body Rydberg Hamiltonian defined on a graph $\mathcal{G}=(\mathcal{V},\mathcal{E})$ with vertices $\mathcal{V}$ and edges $\mathcal{E}$ as: